 [Please note the above websites may require your personal information to sign up.
 Although we endorse these websites, we do not hold any affiliation with their companies or organizations, nor do we receive profit for their endorsement or use.]

 I pray this post has been helpful to you in your endeavor to read, understand, and study the Bible.
 For more information please visit our many free resources under the LEARN tab.
-For a list of Bible translations and their comparisons, please see the appendix directly below.
+For help choosing a bible translation with confidence click HERE.

 Cheers & Shalom,